robgarv/php7extensions/paramparsing/vartypes/README.md

 ## To run the example

-./rundumpstring
+./runvartypes.sh

 ## Debugging

-See the GDB_BLOCK macro in dumpstring.cpp.
+See the GDB_BLOCK macro in vartypes.cpp.
 If it finds a file at $HOME/tmp/gdb.block, it begins looping.
 This blocks execution of the code until you can attach the gdb debugger.
 Typical use case:

 cd <this directory>
 touch $HOME/tmp/gdb.block
-./rundumpstring.sh
+./runvartypes.sh

 From a second terminal window: